AdobeDocs/commerce-webapi/src/pages/get-started/authentication/gs-authentication-oauth.md

 ### Get an access token

 The request token must be exchanged for an access token.
-Use the following API to get an access token from Magento:
+Use the following API to get an access token from Commerce:

 `POST /oauth/token/access`